-The table below sets forth comparative information regarding (A) the total compensation of the Chief Executive Officer for the 2014 fiscal year, (B) the median of the total compensation of all of the other full-time employees of the Trust, not including the Chief Executive Officer, for the 2014 fiscal year, and (C) the ratio of the Chief Executive Officer's total compensation to the median of the total compensation of all other full-time employees (other than the Chief Executive Officer).
-The Trust had 26 full-time employees, which does not include the Chief Executive Officer, as of October 31, 2014.
+The table below sets forth comparative information regarding (A) the total compensation of the Chief Executive Officer for the 2015 fiscal year, (B) the median of the total compensation of all other employees of the Trust, not including the Chief Executive Officer, for the 2015 fiscal year, and (C) the ratio of the Chief Executive Officer's total compensation to the median of the total compensation of all other employees (other than the Chief Executive Officer).
+As of October 31, 2015, the Trust had 34 employees, including 27 full-time and 7 part-time and seasonal employees but not including the Chief Executive Officer.

-Chief Executive Officer compensation (A) \$645,313 Median compensation of all full-time employees (not including Chief Executive Officer) (B) \$48,013 Ratio of (A) to (B) 13.44
+Chief Executive Officer compensation (A) \$556,744 Median compensation of all employees (not including Chief Executive Officer) (B) \$31,710 Ratio of (A) to (B) 17.56